guiquan-1/own_website/README.md

 * (Optional) Implement features like sentiment analysis of social media posts or competitor analysis.

 **Possible Technologies:** JavaScript (React, Next.js, or similar), a backend framework (Node.js/Express, Python/Django/Flask), a database (PostgreSQL, MongoDB), and potentially real-time communication libraries (e.g., Socket.IO).

-## Choosing Your Project

-Consider the following factors when selecting a project:

-* **Your interests:** Choose a project